 Okay, now here’s what you need to do:

-- c) click on the Squirrly Keyword Research bar that you see there.
+- c) click on Research on the blue bar you see there.

-- d) input some of your topic ideas, where it sais: keywords.
+- d) input some of your topic ideas, where it says: Enter a keyword that matches your business.
 We're using the same thing, but with the Optimizing for Humans mindset.
 You'll see that it's a lot different, as we focus on more important things than before.

-- e) click the green button that does the research and analysis (the algorithm is really complex, I'll write about it another time).
+- e) click on Next, and then add the Google domain you want to rank on.
+This is how you start doing research and analysis using Squirrly's keyword research tool (the algorithm is really complex, I'll write about it another time).

-- g) move your mouse cursor over the green arrows you find next to the topics.
-A small window will show with some cool details.
-At this point you care only about two bits of information: Discussed and Exact Searches.
+- g) Look at the information associated with your topics.
+At this point you care only about two bits of information: Discussion and Search.

-Ignore Trend and Competition, as they are valuable only for seo.
+Ignore Trend and Competition for now, as they are valuable only for SEO.

-Discussed: shows you how many people discuss that topic that you want to write about on Twitter, Facebook and Forums.
+Discussion: shows you how many people discuss that topic that you want to write about on Twitter, Facebook, and Forums.
 You’ll see in the next Lesson that doing this manually will take you a lot of time.
 But it’s still worth it.

-As I said before, for a topic to be profitable, people need to actively discuss about it, so make sure that people discuss about your topics.
+As I said before, for a topic to be profitable, people need to actively talk about it, so make sure that people discuss about your topics.

 This shows you the exact number of people who search for your topic in the exact way that you wrote your topic.

-Example: if people search (exactly) for „cheap cat food” more than they search for „organic cat food”, it will be more profitable for you in the long run to write about „cheap cat food”, because more people want that.
-That's why Exact Search is so important.
+Example: if people search (exactly) for „cheap cat food” more than they search for „organic cat food”, it will be more profitable for you, in the long run, to write about „cheap cat food”, because more people want that.
+That's why Search is so important.

 If you'd do this research using Broad Search, you'd get a lot of noise that messes up your profitable topic identification.

-- the Discussed data that we pull in using our Social Intelligence features, shows you how popular the topic is and how much people talk about it across different networks.
+- The Discussion data that we pull in using our Social Intelligence features shows you how popular the topic is and how much people talk about it across different networks.

-- The Exact searches shows you how many people actively search for articles on the topic that you plan to write about.
+- The Search data shows you how many people actively search for articles on the topic that you plan to write about.

 The one that’s most discussed and has the most exact searches is your winning, profitable, moola moola bringing topic.

-Great!
 You’ve just learned the first important step in Optimizing Content for Humans.
-In the next lesson I’ll show you how to do this without using Squirrly, and we’ll include some cool work files for you to help you out.
+In the next lesson, I’ll show you how to do this without using Squirrly SEO, and we’ll include some cool work files for you to help you out.